BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

-Where *A* stands for Anonymized and *yyyy*=2006,…,2017 and *eeee* reports the extraction date.
+Where *A* stands for Anonymized and *yyyy*=2006,…,2019 and *eeee* reports the extraction date.

 All files contain a unique firm identifier (*tina*) allowing the matching of the different types of information by firm.
 Whenever possible, labels and value labels were attributed to all categorical variables.
 All datasets are anonymized.

 # Description of Variables
 Below we provide a general description of the variables included in each of the eight files referred above.
 For a full account of all variable categories and changes over time see [“Auxiliary Files” section](#auxiliary-files).
-The variables whose label ends in “(QS)” are those used to produce [*Quadros do Sector* (QS)](https://www.bportugal.pt/en/page/sector-tables), a publication by the Statistics Department of *Banco de Portugal*, which is composed of a set of financial and economic indicators by sector of activity and dimension class.
 When applicable, we distinguish between variables reported according to the former Accounting System (POC) and the one introduced in 2010 (SNC).

 ## A.    General Information File (Cover Sheet)